THE DANCE + SOCIAL JUSTICE CONFERENCE

 Heidi Latsky Dance (HLD) is a not-for-profit organization founded in 2001.
 Since 2006 the company has incorporated performers with disabilities.
 The mission of the company is to redefine beauty and virtuosity through performance and discourse, using performers with unique attributes to bring rigorous, passionate and provocative contemporary dance to diverse audiences.
 HLD has received numerous awards, commissions and residencies, and has toured internationally.
 ON DISPLAY, HLD's current portfolio of work that began in 2015 when the Mayor's Office for People with Disabilities invited Latsky to participate in the celebration of the 25th Anniversary of the Americans with Disabilities Act, is now a global phenomenon.
 Recent 2017 performances included the Whitney Museum, The High Line, Lincoln Center, Victory Dance, Cherry Hill in Central Park, King's County Hospital, American Dance Festival, Stavros Niachros Foundation Cultural Center, and Hurleyville Arts Centre, where HLD is the 2016-17 company in residence.

-Freelance writer and co-author of 'Wired to Create: Unravelling the Mysteries of the Creative Mind'.
+Co-Author of 'Wired to Create: Unravelling the Mysteries of the Creative Mind'.

 Carolyn Gregoire is a journalist and author living in New York.
 She worked at The Huffington Post for six years as a reporter covering health and science, and her work has also appeared in publications including Scientific American, TIME, Harvard Business Review, Quartz, Tricycle: The Buddhist Review and Yoga Journal.
 She is the co-author of Wired to Create: Unravelling the Mysteries of the Creative Mind.